 How are Christians to relate to the world around them?
 What are the principles that should guide some of the complicated decisions that inevitably have to be made by Christians as they consider the right way to live in a society and culture that is predominantly non-Christian?
 Paul, in this famous chapter 13, addresses that question first from the standpoint of the government, and then from the standpoint of more personal interactions with neighbors and colleagues at a more grassroots level.

 These principles about how to live as a Christian in ancient Rome apply very acutely to modern secular societies.
-May God give us grace to follow the teaching of Romans chapter 13, and wisdom to know when instead we should follow the teaching of Acts chapter 4 verse 19.
+May God give us grace to follow the teaching of Romans 13, and wisdom to know when instead we should follow the teaching of Acts 4:19.